Dr. Aimee PaikAdvisor

 Yoga and meditation are great ways to help reduce stress and calm your mind.

 Natural treatments or just snake oil and lies?

 We know you’re desperate to hold onto your strands, but be careful where you invest your hard-earned cash.

-There are a host of natural treatments on the market claiming to increase scalp circulation and prevent hair loss, but only a few have been clinically proven.
+There are a host of natural treatments on the market claiming to increase scalp circulation and prevent hair loss, but only a few have been evidence-based.
 Here are some popular ones.

 You may have also recognised biotin (vitamin B7) as an ingredient in many hair thickening shampoos and hair loss supplements.
 There is, however, no clinical trials that have demonstrated that biotin supplementation can help hair loss when there’s no existing deficiency – and biotin deficiencies in the developed world are rare.20